 Have a look at the prize money earned by WTA and ATP players at the Brisbane International in 2017.
 The prize money is quoted in US Dollars with Australian Dollar equivalents.

-Rafa Nadal is played in Brisbane for the first time in 2017, and has helped bring huge crowds for his matches and practice sessions.
+Rafa Nadal is playing in Brisbane for the first time in 2017, and has helped bring huge crowds for his matches and practice sessions.

 Note – If you’re interested in the prize money Thanasi Kokkinakis and Jordan Thompson won for the Men’s Doubles, they receive USD 11,845 each (AUD 16,400) ie the team receives a total of USD 23,690.